Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

+---
+layout: single
+classes: wide
-An Alternative to Linear and Logistic Regression - Using Ordinal Logistic Regression in Survey Analysis
+title: "An Alternative to Linear and Logistic Regression - Using Ordinal"
+date: 2021-01-21
+tags:
+  - R
+  - Bayes
+  - Analysis
+  - Probability
+comments: true
+---

+Logistic Regression in Survey Analysis
 ================
-2021-01-21

 In the User Experience (UX) field, most quantitative data that you deal with is generated from surveys.
 A question that is in in almost every